-Doctor Who is no stranger to change.
-Its premise is centered around embracing it with a revolving door of companions, varying destinations, and regenerating Doctors.
-But heading into the 11th season the shuffle behind-the-scenes was more drastic than usual since beloved Doctor Peter Capaldi and long-time helmer Steven Moffat announced their plans to depart.
-New showrunner Chris Chibnall (Broadchurch) was chosen for the daunting task of following Moffat’s seven-year run that featured serialized story arcs with an emphasis on clever timey-wimey narrative and fiery companions.
+“Doctor Who” is no stranger to change.
+Its premise is centered around embracing it with a revolving door of companions, varying destinations and regenerating Doctors.
+But heading into the 11th season, the shuffle behind-the-scenes was more drastic than usual with beloved Doctor Peter Capaldi and longtime helmer Steven Moffat announcing their plans to depart.
+New showrunner Chris Chibnall (Broadchurch) was chosen for the daunting task of following Moffat’s game changing run.

-Deciding to go his own bold direction, Chibnall casted Jodie Whittaker (Broadchurch, Attack the Block) as the Thirteenth Doctor, making her the first actress to portray the Time Lord in the show’s 55-year history.
-Joining the Doctor are three new companions: Ryan Sinclair, Graham O’Brien, and Yasmin Khan, played by Tosin Cole, Bradley Walsh, and Mandip Gill.
+Deciding to go his own bold direction, Chibnall cast Jodie Whittaker (“Broadchurch,” “Attack the Block”) as the Thirteenth Doctor, making her the first actress to portray the Time Lord in the show’s 55-year history.
+Joining the Doctor are three new companions: Ryan Sinclair, Graham O’Brien and Yasmin Khan, played by Tosin Cole, Bradley Walsh and Mandip Gill.
 Together with a new production team, Chibnall and his TARDIS crew restart a pop-culture phenomenon by returning to the show’s classic roots while tweaking a few things along the journey.

 Despite the issues, season 11 is a charming adventure that gets it mostly right.
 Whittaker proves to be the season’s highest peak with her captivating performance and her diverse companions serve up a dynamic not experienced in the TARDIS enough.
 And while Chibnall’s strength lies in his bold, fresh take rather than his pen, the longest-running sci-fi drama is given a necessary boost of energy thanks to his efforts.
-With fresh and exciting players occupying the TARDIS, I eagerly await what the future brings for Doctor Who after it returns for a New Year’s Special in January followed by season 12 in 2020.
+With fresh and exciting players occupying the TARDIS, the future is bright for “Doctor Who” as it returns for a New Year’s Special in January followed by season 12 in 2020.